syedtauhid/print-shop-using-laravel5/README.md

 # print-shop-using-laravel5
-This is POC project using Laravel 5, Bootstrat and JQuery.
+This is POC project using Laravel 5, Bootstrat and JQuery. `php >= 5.6.4` and `laravel >= 5.3`

-run `php artisan make:migration` for migrating the database.
+run `php artisan make:migration` for migrating the tables into database.
+NB create a database named ecommerce.

 use `php artisan serve` to serve the application on port 8000